rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 other languages are better in this respect.

-Once you can handle all that Python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.
+Once you can handle all that Python itself offers there is a large library of built-in standard library modules that allow you to do just about anything you want to do.
 And after that there is the even larger library of modules in `the CheeseShop <https://pypi.python.org/pypi>`_.

 The other reason for choosing Python is the user community.
 This is where you